CamCoop1/FLARE/README.md

 2. You must not define an `inputDir` or `outputDir` variable in your analysis scripts for any stage.
 These are reserved for b2luigi to determine during runtime.
 The only exception is the very first stage or your analysis requires an `inputDir` to define where to look for the MC.
 The framework checks during runtime if you have accidentally added one of these variables to your scripts and lets you know what you need to change to fix it.
 Apart from this, you the analyst can define your analysis scripts are you usually would, including adding additional `includePaths` and so forth.

 If you wish to use the batch system capabilities of flare, you will need to create a YAML file.
 In this yaml file you must define the `batch_system` variable here.
 The `batch_system` variable tells b2luigi which batch system it should attempt to submit to.
-You must set the `batch_system` value inside YAML to one of the following, depending on your required batch system:
+You must set the `batch_system` value inside the YAML to one of the following, depending on your required batch system:

 - lsf
 - htcondor